From acting fame to a humble taxi cab, Frank shares why life’s disappointments puts things into perspective

-Frank began praying to the God he had first trusted in at age 18, saying, "I have loved you and obeyed you, but after 20 years I have no evidence you have been here."
+Frank began praying to the Lord Jesus Christ, whom he had first trusted in at age 18, saying, "I have loved you and obeyed you, but after 20 years I have no evidence you have been here."

 "I had very conveniently forgot that I was still breathing, had a healthy body and had food and running water," Frank adds.

 "I then read from the Bible, 'If God did not spare His own Son (Jesus) in whom He was well pleased from the wilderness, why do you think He will spare you?'"

 As he kept reading and praying, weeks later it became clear that God was teaching him that he worshiped his career above all.
 He quotes from a book by Tim Keller, "An idol is whatever you look at and say 'If I have that...then I'll know I have value and I'll feel significant."